Category Archives: Quantum Mechanics

 Fotothek_df_tg_0006450_Theosophie_^_Philosophie_^_Judentum_^_Kabbala_^_Kunst_^_Technik

 Panpsychism has some competition it is not the only theory about the origin of mind, the emergence theory has many followers as well.
 Emergence Theory postulates that consciousness has emerged from some as yet unknown evolutionary chemical process.
 Philosopher Professor Galen Strawson articulates the relationship between panpsychism and emergence quite acutely: “The issue of emergence of mind is important because it is the mutually exclusive counterpart to Panpsychism: either you are a Panpsychist, or you are an Emergentist.
 Either mind was present in things from the very beginning, or it appeared (emerged) at some point in the history of evolution.
-If, however, emergence is inexplicable or is less viable, then one is left with the panpsychist alternative.
+If, however, emergence is inexplicable or is less viable, then one option is left with the panpsychist alternative.
 This line of reasoning … is the (panpsychist) ‘argument from Non-Emergence.”

-Interestingly there is no proof anywhere of consciousness or mind emerging from any process but either is there any proof of panpsychism.
-Panpsychism is, however, in my opinion, far more elegant and takes mind or consciousness a few steps further than the emergence of mind as an evolutionary or materialistic process.
-Even with a rather superficial level of understanding of panpsychism, one might find some comfort in this theory that we are never alone and connected to everything in every way.
+Interestingly there is no proof anywhere of consciousness or mind emerging from any process but neither is there any proof of panpsychism.
+Panpsychism is, however, in my opinion, far more elegant and takes mind or consciousness a few steps further than the emergence of mind as an evolutionary or purely materialistic process.
+Even with a rather superficial level of understanding of panpsychism, one might find some comfort in this theory that we are never alone and connected to everything in every way or coemergent with the universe.
 However, this may also strike fear into the hearts of those who are so deeply attached to their own individuality or egos.
-Regardless if one finds comfort or fear lets discover some more of how Panpsychism, Quantum Physics, and Buddhism might be related.
+Regardless of one finds comfort or fear let’s discover some more of how Panpsychism, Quantum Physics, and Buddhism might be related.

-When we analyze subatomic particles, one might say that there is no difference between the protons, quarks, and leptons in my body, and the protons, quarks, and leptons in the desk in front of me except that I am conscious and the desk is not.
-Or is it, but at a dramatically reduced level?
-David Bohm theoretical physicist and philosopher said “That which we experience as mind … will, in a natural way, ultimately reach the level of the wave function and of the ‘dance’ of the particles.
-There is no unbridgeable gap or barrier between any of these levels. … … in some sense, a rudimentary consciousness is present even at the level of particle physics” So here we can surmise that there is no barrier between me and the desk.
+When we analyse subatomic particles, one might say that there is no difference between the protons, neutrons, electrons, quarks, quarks, and leptons and bosons in my body, and the protons, quarks, and leptons in the desk in front of me except that I am conscious and the desk is not.
+Or is it but at a dramatically reduced level?
+David Bohm theoretical physicist and philosopher said, “That which we experience as mind … will, in a natural way, ultimately reach the level of the wave function and of the ‘dance’ of the particles.
+There is no unbridgeable gap or barrier between any of these levels. … … in some sense, a rudimentary consciousness is present even at the level of particle physics” Just look at the observer effect with the double slit experiment.
+So here we can surmise that there is no barrier between me and the desk if even the electrons decide if they are a wave or a particle.

 To this day we do not understand where or how consciousness arises and the role the brain plays in its formation if it plays a role at all.
 It could be just a receiver or radio, receiving information on several channels of perception that we would call our senses.
 Panpsychism skips this need to discover the relationship between the brain and the rise of conscious awareness completely, its simplicity is simply profound.
-No matter how shocking or strange panpsychism sounds I am reminded at what Sherlock Holmes said, that when you have eliminated the impossible, whatever remains, however improbable, must be the truth.
+No matter how shocking or strange panpsychism sounds I am reminded of what Sherlock Holmes said, that when you have eliminated the impossible, whatever remains, however improbable, must be the truth.
 Can science accept this deduction and if not how do we prove that which we have not been able to prove, other than keep trying even though the truth is already in front of us?

-Buddhism teaches us that all beings have mind and or what we call Buddha nature, that is the ability to realize one’s full potential.
-Many teachers, when asked if plants have mind, would deny it and say that simply if it moves like an ant or something then it has mind.
-As we know plants only sort of move in their relationship to water and sunlight and the various degrees to which they require their nutrients.
-This could be a very basic version of attraction and aversion.
-This rather narrow view is on the outset not as encompassing as panpsychism.
+Buddhism teaches us that all beings have mind and or what we call Buddha nature, which is the ability to realize one’s full potential.
+Many teachers, when asked if plants have mind, would deny it and say that simply if it moves like an ant or something, then it has mind.
+As we know, plants only sort of move in their relationship to water and sunlight and the various degrees to which they require their nutrients.
+Some studies are even now suggesting that trees in the forest share nutrients and water with sick or old trees.
+This is not only consciousness but intelligence as well.
+This could be a very basic version of attraction and aversion, which is looking less and less attractive.
+This rather narrow view is at the outset, not as encompassing as panpsychism.
 However, Buddhism requires us to break down any borders or boundaries between us and other things, this even applies to all concepts and ideas so why not to all phenomena as well.
 At an ultimate understanding of mind, where nothing has any true or independent existence in and of itself, all things would seem to have all the same qualities; conscious and otherwise.
 I would like to quote David Bohm once more here: “The notion of a separate organism is clearly an abstraction, as is also its boundary.
 Underlying all this is unbroken wholeness even though our civilization has developed in such a way as to strongly emphasize the separation into parts.”
 From the Undivided Universe: An Ontological Interpretation of Quantum Theory

 This oneness without separation or boundary is exactly what we are talking about when Buddhists say that subject, object and action come together as one.
 This is known as the state of Mahamudra or complete and full awareness or consciousness.
 Once we have reduced this ontologically either in meditation, philosophically, or scientifically all that there is left points to just consciousness or mind and nothing else seems to matter, even matter itself.
 Imagine that, matter doesn’t matter.
 In this simple state of just being, connected with everything, and aware of all that there is, a state of great joy and bliss arises.
 Total freedom of mind, no more running from or reaching for, just complete happiness and wisdom resting in the suchness of everything.
 Here is where we can be really effective in this confused and angry world.
 Here is where we can really be the change that we wish to see in the world.